goyamamoto/effetune/docs/plugins/others.md

      * Use pink noise to evaluate overall room response
    - Map frequency response at different positions
      * Use sine sweeps to check consistency across listening area
+   - Echo and reflection analysis
+     * Use pulsed mode to clearly separate direct and reflected sounds

 3. Headphone/Earphone Testing
    - Evaluate crosstalk between channels